MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Rushing shields gives you more opportunities for safe crew kills.
 Slug Repair Gel is fine to keep or sell (sells for 20 in Balance Mod).

-Start fights with Dual Lasers + Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
+Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
+The Breach Bomb can be an effective crew-killing weapon too (target O2); remember that breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
 Anti-bio Beam is good for crew-kills early on, but falls off later; don't be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.